stg-tud/apsa/2019/10-IFDS/Exercise/Task.md

 > To run the analysis against the provided test case, use `run -cp=<Path>/test`.

-**Tasks**
+**Task**

- 1. Test your analysis using the provided tests.
+Test your analysis using the provided tests.
 It should find violations in all methods named `noncompliant` (there are 7 of them).
-Don't worry if you additionally find a false positive in `CorrelatedCalls#compliant`.
- 1. (optional) Make sure you don't find a false positive in `CorrelatedCalls#compliant`.
-No solution will be provided.
+If you find an additional false positive in `CorrelatedCalls#compliant` be prepared to explain why.

 **Hints**

-Please try to solve the exercise before taking a look at the hints.

 1. In OPAL's IFDS implementation, the flow functions are always given a set of valid facts.
 Still, you have to ensure that every fact you derive depends on at most one fact in the given input.
 If you want to remove a fact, that decision may not depend on any other fact.
 Otherwise, your analysis is not distributive and may fail.
 Don't forget to include all unchanged facts in your results as well.

 1. Use case classes as subtypes of `Fact` to model different types of taints, including local variables, elements of arrays, static and instance fields.
 What information does each kind of value need?
+   (Start implementing your analysis by just considering local variables then extend the analysis; consider arrays as the last step!)

 1. You may report violations simply by printing information about the violation to the command line.